-The standard multi-metre will have a dial with various settings on.
+The standard multi-meter will have a dial with various settings on.
 Those settings are subdivided into categories such as AC volts, DC volts, current and resistance.

 Within each category there is typically between 2 and 6 selectable ranges, dependant upon how large the reading is.
 This allows for more accurate readings where needed.

 Note that on the connections there is a pair of sockets for current.
-This is because those have a fuse in to stop idiots from blowing up the metre.
-There are two overall ranges for the current, one that is limited (n this case) to 400mA, and a second bigger one for 10A range.
+This is because those have a fuse in to stop idiots from blowing up the meter.
+There are two overall ranges for the current, one that is limited (in this case) to 400mA, and a second bigger one for 10A range.

 To measure the current in a circuit, the metre needs to be within the circuit, such that the current flow through the circuit is also going through the metre.
 The metre is placed in SERIES with the component(s) being monitored.

 To measure a voltage, you measure across a component or power supply.
 You measure the voltage in PARALLEL to the component(s) being monitored.